eledelaf/Project-Master-Final-/README.md

 - llm_classify.py is going to be the classifier using llms
 - i am going to create an script that uses the llm_classify.py and uploads that to mongo (run_llm.py)

-- Hugging face classification model (hf_class.py), after that we run it in mongo (run_hf.py) after that we do the validation (validation_hf.py). we are using protest_threshold: float = 0.57 that gives:
+- Hugging face classification model (zero shot classification: https://medium.com/@venujkvenk/unlocking-the-power-of-zero-shot-classification-a-primer-27e0ddbb0e82)(hf_class.py), after that we run it in mongo (run_hf.py) after that we do the validation (validation_hf.py). we are using protest_threshold: float = 0.57 that gives:
       TP, FP, TN, FN: 15 11 51 8
       Accuracy:  0.776
       Precision: 0.577